 - 1/2 white onion cut into rings

-- Add beans, onion, Lemon Rosemary Blend, carrot, egg, and bread crumbs to a freezer bag and seal.
+- Add beans, onion, Rosemary Garlic Seasoning, carrot, egg, and bread crumbs to a freezer bag and seal.
 Squeeze to combine ingredients.
 Freeze.

 - Completely thaw freezer bag in the refrigerator before following the recipe.
-Combine mayonnaise and Tzatziki Seasoning Blend; reserve.
+Combine mayonnaise and Souvlaki Seasoning; reserve.

 - Mash contents of a freezer bag with a potato masher or puree in a food processor.
 Shape mixture into 5 patties.